- Attraction: Johnston Canyon Alberta

 During the hike, you’ll traverse a series of steel catwalks, which crawl along the edge of the canyon.
 You’ll walk beside the creek for most of the trail but will also have some scenic moments within the snow-covered forest.
 The first viewpoint you’ll reach is a cave, which opens up to the incredible Lower Falls, which has water flowing behind the ice-faced surface.
 It’s absolutely stunning and worth the trip alone.
 Afterward, you’ll keep following the trail until you get to the Upper Falls, which is where you might see people climbing up the frozen ice pinnacles.
 This, combined with the beautiful canyon, is a photographers delight.
 However, there are two views of the Upper Falls.
 The first viewpoint is from the bottom looking up and the second viewpoint is from the top looking down.
 It’s only another 10-minute walk to the second viewpoint and I highly recommend doing both.
 You’ve made it this far already so you might as well get the full experience.

-This little adventure can be done as a half day trip and is great for the whole family.
+This little adventure can be done as a half-day trip and is great for the whole family.
 In fact, it’s one of the top things to do while driving from Calgary to Lake Louise.
 My wife and I brought her mother and sister, who are from Mexico, and although they aren’t used to hiking, they really enjoyed it.
 There’s not much of an elevation gain and the trail is often well-groomed.
 There’s also no cost to hiking Johnston Canyon but because it is located within Banff National Park, you will need a Canada Park Pass.
 This is also a very popular hike so if you want to avoid the crowds, I recommend going early and on a weekday.

 Although the highlight of the hike belongs to the sheer beauty of the canyon and the frozen waterfalls, you’ll also find a number of informative signs explaining how Johnston Canyon was formed as well as information on the local wildlife.
 Whether you’re from Canada or another country, Johnston Canyon Banff will impress and delight.